Angler Developed Simple Solution for Battery Failure

 - Lay the battery on top and secure it in place with a strap.

 - Be sure the strap allows the battery to jiggle when vibrated.
-“You don’t want the battery secured so tight it won’t move, because that will eliminate its ability to absorb the shock.
+“You don’t want it secured so tight it won’t move, because that will eliminate its ability to absorb the shock.
 At the same time, it should not bounce either.”

-The Megaware BatteryGuard protects all batteries exposed to shock and vibration including boats, trailers, automobiles, heavy equipment, RV’s and UTV’s.
+The Megaware BatteryGuard protects all batteries exposed to shock and vibration including Deep-cycle, Lead Acid, AGM, and Lithium-Ion.
+Great for boats, RVs, semi trucks, heavy equipment, and off-road vehicles.
 Large enough for group 31 batteries, the BatteryGuard can be easily trimmed to custom shapes or sizes.